U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 Domestic students must submit the following information to the Office of Admissions.

-1. Application form and nonrefundable fee.
-Students should apply at www.pdx.edu/admissions/.
-To ensure consideration for admission, students should submit their application by the established deadline for their intended start term and submit the nonrefundable $50 application fee (fees subject to change without notice) when applicable.
-The application and nonrefundable $50 fee are valid for one calendar year.
+1. Application submission and nonrefundable fee.
+Students should apply at www.pdx.edu/admissions.
+To ensure consideration for admission, students should submit their application by the established deadline for their intended start term and submit the nonrefundable $52 application fee (fees subject to change without notice) when applicable.
+The application and nonrefundable $52 fee are valid for three terms from the first admission term.

 2. Admission validation.
-To validate admission, the student must register for classes during their intended term of admission as demonstrated in their application.
-If the student does not register for this term, the application may be updated to one of the next three consecutive terms without repaying the application fee.
-After this time period the student must submit a new application along with another $50 application fee.
+To validate admission, the student must register for classes and enroll during their intended term of admission as selected on their application.
+If the student does not register and enroll for their first term, the application may be updated to one of the next three consecutive terms without repaying the application fee; applicants will not be updated automatically.
+After this update period, applicants must submit a new application along with another $52 application fee.

 SAT School Code is 4610